Inspiravetion/Hydra/Documents/HydraSpec.md

     while true do
       wait_for
-        either recvd, clsd <- in_chan1 then do if clsd then
+        either recvd, clsd <- in_chan1 then
+          if clsd then
             stop()
           else
             do_something(recvd) -> out_chan
           end
-        or recvd, clsd <- in_chan2 then do if clsd then
+        or recvd, clsd <- in_chan2 then
+          if clsd then
             break
           else